usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 **ADA Information Line**

-If you have questions about this rule or the ADA, you can call the [ADA Information Line](https://www.ada.gov/infoline).
+If you have questions about the rule or the ADA, you can call the [ADA Information Line](https://www.ada.gov/infoline).
 Accessibility specialists are available to answer your questions.
 All calls are confidential.

 ---

 {% footnotes %}
 {% fnbody 1 %}
 This link directs users to a webpage that includes a pop-up window saying this version of WCAG 2.1 is "outdated."
-For purposes of this rule, you should ignore that banner.
-The version of WCAG 2.1 that is linked here is the version that your public entity will have to meet under this rule.
+For purposes of the rule, you should ignore that banner.
+The version of WCAG 2.1 that is linked here is the version that your public entity will have to meet under the rule.
 {% endfnbody %}

 {% fnbody 2 %}